ijayhub/Analysis-web-app/readme.md

 ## About The Project

-Analysis web app is an give the repot of analyis of covid-19 from other countires.
+Report web app is gives the repot of covid-19 from other countires.

 **Features**